 How to Pack a Carry-on for 2 Weeks

-One of the questions I get often is about packing, and how to pack for trips.
-Trying to pack a carry-on for 2 weeks has become my latest obsession.
-Through trial and error, I’m getting better at it!
+Trying to pack a carry-on for 2 weeks is no easy feat!
+It has become my latest obsession, and through trial and error, I’m getting better at it!

 One of my most challenging attempts was my 16-day trip to Colombia.
 Temperatures varied from a low in the low 40s in Bogota to highs in the mid-90s in Cartagena, where it was really humid.